 The twitten broke out beside the Chichester canal where it opened to the sea .. the huge lock gates we had just passed were the old ones that had been replaced.

-Given the tidal surge here the drop was large down to the sea level as the tide was a long way out
+Given the tidal surge here the drop was large down to the sea level as the

 The floating houses on the canal in contrast to the marina and services just next door.